 Waste levy Queensland ♻️: “In this world, only two things are certain: death and taxes.”
 As stated by one of the founding fathers of the USA Benjamin Franklin, nothing is certain in life except for these two, especially the tax part.

 No one can escape taxes, not even Australia’s waste management process.
-Just last year, the Queensland government introduced a levy on waste going to landfills.
+The Queensland government introduced a levy on waste going to landfills.